-Language schools use names like intensive and super intensive etc but these terms don't actually mean much as each school has their own definitions of these terms.
+Language schools use names like intensive and super-intensive etc., but these terms don't actually mean much as each school has its own definitions of these terms.

 What you need to know is how many hours per day is each course.
-The schools can offer a wide range of study times anything from 1 hour to 8 hrs per day.
-Four hours of language training per day is as much as most people can comfortably take and 2 hours per day is perfect if you also want to experience some of the Barcelona life style and sites as well as your Spanish language study.
+The schools can offer a wide range of study times anything from 1 hour to 8 hours per day.
+Four hours of language training per day is as much as most people can comfortably take and 2 hours per day is perfect if you also want to experience some of the Barcelona lifestyle and sights as well as your Spanish language study.

-A good dictionary is essential and a pocket electronic dictionary is much quicker and more convenient to use.
-The added advantage of the electronic dictionary is that it's equivalent to a large dictionary but will fit in your pocket -great for when you are around town.
-There are many brands of electronic translators available on the market but the brand I found the best was Franklin.
-Many electronic dictionaries also have verb conjugations dictionaries built in to them (something that the paper dictionaries don't have).
+A good dictionary is essential, and an electronic pocket dictionary is much quicker and more convenient to use.
+The added advantage of the electronic dictionary is that it's equivalent to a large dictionary but will fit in your pocket -handy for when you are around town.
+There are many brands of electronic translators available on the market, but the brand I found the best was Franklin.
+Many electronic dictionaries also have verb conjugations dictionaries built into them (something that the paper dictionaries don't have).

-The first point to ask is do the classrooms have natural light.
-Many of the older buildings in Spain have interior rooms with very little or no natural light.
+The first point to ask does the classrooms have natural light.
+Many of the older buildings in Spain have interior rooms with little or no natural light.
 For many people studying in a classroom with natural light is much more comfortable.

-Air conditioning for class rooms during the summer months in Spain (June - September ) may be worth considering although many people prefer not to have air conditioning as it can make the atmosphere quite dry.
-It depends on you preference.
+Air conditioning for classrooms during the summer months in Spain (June - September ) may be worth considering although many people prefer not to have air conditioning as it can make the atmosphere quite dry.
+It depends on your preference.
 Bear in mind that language schools that do offer air conditioning will charge more for their courses as it is expensive to operate.

 Heating during the Winter (November - February) is not as important (it doesn't get too cold here) although you will need to wrap up warm if there is no heating in the school.

-Some schools also offer other facilities like internet access and a gym etc but these can be obtained relatively cheaply in the city independently of the language school.
-It's best therefore, not to be seduced too much by a language school offering a host of added amenities unless they directly relate to you Spanish course study.
+Some schools also offer other facilities like internet access and a gym etc., but these can be obtained relatively cheaply in the city independently of the language school.
+It's best, therefore, not to be seduced too much by a language school offering a host of added amenities unless they directly relate to your Spanish course study.